eclipse-archived/ceylon-lang.org/documentation/tour/types.md

 * The inferred type of a local declared `value` is just the type of the expression assigned to it using `=` or `:=`.
-* The inferred type of a method declared `function` is just the union the returned expression types appearing in the method's `return` statements (or `Bottom` if the method has no `return` statement).
+* The inferred type of a method declared `function` is just the union of the returned expression types appearing in the method's `return` statements (or `Bottom` if the method has no `return` statement).